AdobeDocs/experience-manager-assets-essentials.en/help/share-links-for-assets.md

 ---
-title: How to share links for assets?
+title: How to share links to assets?
 description: Generate a link and share assets with others who do not have access to the [!DNL Assets Essentials] application.
 ---

-# Share links for assets {#share-links-assets}
+# Share links to assets {#share-links-assets}

 [!DNL Assets Essentials] enables you to generate a link and share assets with external stakeholders, who do not have access to the [!DNL Assets Essentials] application.
-You can define:

-* An expiration date for the link

-* If the recipients are allowed to download the assets (original binaries) after accessing the link.

-Based on these settings, the recipient of the link can choose to preview the assets or download them.
+You can define an expiration date for the link and then share it with others using your preferred communication method like email or messaging services.
+Recipients of the link will be able to preview assets and download them.

 ## Generate a link for assets {#generate-link-for-assets}